 What happens, is the plastic coating – yep, the foil is actually a fine layer of aluminium metal with plastic on both sides to protect this highly reactive metal from oxidising and turning into the powdery white, aluminium oxide – as I was saying, the plastic coating dissolves in the fats and oils of the food you’re about to eat.

 You might recall the ruckus about plasticisers (mono vinyl chlorides) which were found to be carcinogenic, mutagenic and teratogenic (they cause cancer, mutations and tumors, respectively) and were released from the lining of milk cartons before the problem was sorted.
-Let me refer you to an excellent website on plastics which will scare the pants off you.
 Anyway.
 These are the same problematic plasticisers!
 So where’s the education about this common product?
 We’re not just drinking cold milk that’s been stored in cartons with a few free plastic monomers, we’re being shown how to cook with this stuff, apply heat and make it actually dissolve through the process we use.
 You can see what’s happening!

 Help!
 Who was it who was said to have said “Forgive them for they know not what they do.”?